kircherlab/cfDNA-UniFlow/README.md

 #### Step 4: Reproducing Figure S8-10

 To reproduce the figures S8-10, the workflow in [step 3](#step-3-executing-the-workflow-for-snyder-et-al-data) needs to be executed and finished.
 Afterwards, plots can be generated using the provided Jupyter notebook `cfDNA_Uniflow_figure2-3.ipynb` located in the `supplement/Snyder-et-al_Cell2016_analysis` directory.

+### 3.5 Running the workflow with your own data

+After running the integration test, you can start using the workflow with your own data.
+For this, you need to modify the configuration files and provide your own data.
+All three configuration files (`samples.tsv`, `regions.tsv`, `config.yaml`) should be located in the `config/` directory and will be automatically validated before workflow execution.
+All other default files are either included, or will be downloaded and generated automatically.

+**Note:** Names of the configuration files are arbitrary and can be changed according to your needs, but have to be referenced correctly in the Snakemake command and `config.yaml`.

+#### Step 1: Configure samples

+The `samples.tsv` file should contain the relevant information for each sample in an experiment.
+It should contain the following columns:

 ```yaml
 # Identifier of the cohort/experiment